Leave to Irv

 "Did you finish the job description?"
 I asked.

-"Even better," he said.
-"I learned that the Brunswick Weekly has a personal want-ad section; I finished my ad and sent it to them in time for today's edition."
+"Even better," he said with unmistakable pride.
+"I learned that the Brunswick Weekly has a personal want-ad section.
+I finished my ad and sent it to them in time for today's edition."

-"Do you suppose...?" he said as he picked the paper up and began flipping pages.
+"Do you suppose...?" he said, picking up the paper and flipping pages with increasing urgency.

-"Here it is!" he said and his lips moved silently as he read the thing.
+"Here it is!" he exclaimed.
+His lips moved silently as he read the thing.

-"Ssup?"
-I said.
-He handed me the paper and pointed at his ad.
+He handed me the paper and pointed at his ad with a trembling finger.

-"Read it for yourself," he said.
+"Read it for yourself," he said grimly.
 "There's a typo in the ad.
-It should read 'exceptions list' but actually says 'exceptional list'.
+It should read 'exceptions list' but actually says 'exceptional list'."

 Need someone to manage your affairs?